ebebbington/dami/README.md

 ## How Does DAMI Work

+***For DAMI to work, inside your `manager.conf`, you must allow at least 2 connections (`allowMultipleLogins`)***

-DAMI can connect (using Deno) to an Asterisk AMI, and can start sending events, for example: logging in, then retrieving sip peers.
+* DAMI can connect (using Deno) to an Asterisk AMI, and can start sending events, for example: logging in, then originating a call.
 All the logic to construct and send the messages is handled by DAMI, all you need to do is specify an action name and data.
 The same is said for receiving messages - you just need to create a listener for that event.

-To clarify, **DAMI does not modify the data sent back from your AMI**, DAMI does convert values to integers *if it can*, but you can safely know what you see as the response of an event for the AMI API, is exactly what you receive, but in key value pairs.
+To clarify, what you see as response on Asterisk's AMI API docs, is what is returned, but is instead converted to key value pairs.
+DAMI does convert values to integers *if it can*, but you can safely know what you see as the response of an event for the AMI API, is exactly what you receive.
 One minor exception is the `Output` property.
 This is an array containing each output line.
-This is currently being looked into to improve.

 For example, take the `Originate` action.
 From Asterisks' documentation, they outline it requires the following data: